 - D-SNPs may require referrals before you make an appointment to see specialists

-Most D-SNP covered services are covered by Medicare, and a few are covered exclusively by Medicaid, including dental, vision, hearing aids and fittings, certain private duty nursing services, medical day care, personal care assistance, and 30 days of long-term nursing facility stays.
+Most D-SNP covered services are covered by Medicare, and a few are covered exclusively by Medicaid, including dental, vision, hearing aids and fittings, certain private duty nursing services, medical day care, personal care assistance, and long-term nursing facility stays.

 Generally, when Medicaid covers health care services beyond the limits of Medicare, then Medicaid will pay for what Medicare does not.

 Click here for Frequently Asked Questions (FAQs) about changes to Dual Eligible Special Needs Plans for 2017